DarkhanGit/meta-ozat-slr-corpus/README.md

 If you use this dataset or protocol, please cite:

-> Zhaksybayev D. et al. (2026).
+> Zhaxybayev D. et al. (2026).
 Machine Learning and Gamification in Higher Education: A Systematic Literature Review.
 [Journal name pending].
 DOI: [pending]

 ---